hatasaki/oai-document-insight-warehouse/README.md

 ## Architecture
 * FrontEnd
-    * User accesss to portal of a single page app
+    * User accesses to portal of a single page app
     * Search docs by keywords with Doc search API
     * Query on docs with Doc query API (utilizing ChatGPT for the query)
 * Document Insight Warehouse